SandiVant/Assignment-01/README.md

 # Liquid Infrastructure

-“Enterprise” is a feared word among programmers, because it is underated in the sence if workload.
+“Enterprise” is a feared word among programmers, because it is underrated in the sense if workload.
 They have department meetings and tests which are important because there are many moving pieces.

 # Fun Facts: